ChaceN89/ab-tomorrow-static-home-page-v2/README.md

 src/assets/ → If the asset is part of the app and imported in components.
 Logos, section backgrounds, small icons

+logos I want to load faster and arent involved in image searching

 __Public folder__
 public/ → If the asset should be accessible directly (e.g., favicon, SEO images, external references). open grpah images, pdfs